pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 26 (The End).md

 ## 5am, day 62 (Ravnica 42, Riglan 99, met Riglan on 122 - 6 hours shifted forward)

 We slow down at asteroids clustered near the edge.
 A small debris field; Gnog perception 24.
 Recognises bits of wing, parts of a ceramic hull; it looks like parts of a Star Moth.
-He points it out and says "well I don't know if the good guys won but the bad guys definitely lost!" - we can see (but not hear) cheering and celebration on the Flying Fish as they see it too.
+He points it out and says "well I don't know if the good guys won but the bad guys definitely lost!" - we can see (but with the vacuum between the two ships, not hear) cheering and celebration on the Flying Fish as they see it too.

 We reach the Astral Sea.
 One of the crew flies to us.
 They're headed to Freedom Station.
 We can go there, or could peel off.